 The production of water-impermeable surfaces in construction is inevitable.
 This includes roof areas on buildings, car parks, loading bays and road pavements.

 The provision of these surfaces interrupts the natural drainage process creating increased stormwater runoff in respect of both volume and flow rate.

-In many cases this increase in stormwater flow and volume is not a problem as the local sewer or watercourse has sufficient capacity to cope.
-However, in many situations the local network is running full and the local watercourse would be adversely effected by any increase in flow or volume.
+In many cases, this increase in stormwater flow and volume is not a problem as the local sewer or watercourse has sufficient capacity to cope.
+However, in many situations, the local network is running full and the local watercourse would be adversely affected by any increase in flow or volume.

 The type of systems which can be employed to overcome these problems are well documented varied and in some cases very technical in their operation, maintenance and construction.
 The selection of a system will depend upon site constraints, position, nature of the problem and inevitably cost.